panosmis/SquirrelTracker/README.md

 you can always reach out to the developpers that worked on this project: Lynn Bal (lb3239) and Panagiotis Misirlis (pm3560) (IEOR 4501 - section 1)

-## Even if you can't go outside to look at squirrels, you could always do so from the comfort of your couch using out application,
+## Even if you can't go outside to look at squirrels, you could always do so from the comfort of your couch using our application,
 ## Who knew that going outside was just one click away? http://data-analytics-project-267919.appspot.com/
 ## Enjoy!